How to Communicate with your Teenager

-As a foster parent, you need to should understand that in any conversation there are two roles to be played– the listener and the speaker.
+As a Foster Carer, you should understand that in any conversation there are two roles to be played – the listener and the speaker.
 For communication to work, you need to be able to play both roles.
 Here are some helpful tips to ensure your communication with your teenager is as effective as possible:

 Think about the conversation you want to have before you have it.
 If you want to communicate with your teenager, it’s important to think about what you really want to say and choose your words carefully, instead of just heading into the conversation without any preparation.
 If you want to tell them you’re upset of annoyed about something, you will need to try and pick the right moment.
-Having that conversation when they are tired or fed up, or already in a mood, will only lead to arguments.
+Having that conversation when they are tired or fed up, could maybe lead to an argument.
 If you just want a chat, doing so when they are in the middle of doing their homework or their favourite television programme will probably irritate and annoy them.
 Consider the purposes of the following types of conversations and the best times to have them.

 Bonding conversations can be both short and sweet or long and involved, but the point of them is to enable you and the teenager to enjoy each other’s company.
-You can try and keep the pressure off by having these kinds of conversations while washing up, on a car journey or out shopping.
+You can try and keep the pressure off by having these kinds of conversations while washing up, doing an activity together or out in the garden.
 Communication is what will bond you together, and can give your teen a chance to open up and tell you important things about themselves and their lives.